Mr. D Roycroft, Headteacher

 My email address is firstname.lastname@example.org if you or your parents have any questions about starting in September.

-My Name is Mr Thompson and I have been leading transition at HLC for the past 3 years.
-Whilst this year’s transition will be different because of the current school closures, I am confident that we will support all of students moving up from their primary school to our brilliant secondary school – HLC.
+My Name is Mrs Farley and I am the Assistant Headteacher leading on transition this year.
+Whilst this year’s transition will be different because of the current lockdown restrictions, I am confident that we will support all of the students moving up from their primary school to our brilliant secondary school – HLC.
 I am working alongside Mrs Turner to speak to all of your primary teachers to find out everything we can about you to make sure that we put you in the best tutor group we can, identify things that we can do to make sure you are comfortable and settled when you start school in September and to keep you and your parents informed throughout this whole process.
-I will also be there to welcome you into the school on the first day and to make sure every student finds there way to the right place and is happy at school.
+I will also be there to welcome you into the school on the first day and to make sure every student finds their way to the right place and is happy at school.
 HLC is a great place to work and it is a great place for students to learn and enjoy school.
+Welcome to HLC!

 My email address is email@example.com in case you have any questions that need to be asked about your transition up to secondary school.